onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/auto-cleaning.md

 ## Basic setup

-The mechanism can be enabled in the space configuration tab in Oneprovider's Onepanel.
+The mechanism can be enabled in the space configuration tab in Oneprovider panel.

 > *NOTE:*
 >The [*file popularity*](file-popularity.md) mechanism